January 26, 2016.

 and Rule 19b-4 thereunder,

-notice is hereby given that on April 11, 2017, NYSE MKT LLC (the “Exchange” or “NYSE MKT”) filed with the Securities and Exchange Commission (the “Commission”) the proposed rule change as described in Items I and II below, which Items have been prepared by the self-regulatory organization.
+notice is hereby given that, on January 13, 2016, NYSE MKT LLC (the “Exchange” or “NYSE MKT”) filed with the Securities and Exchange Commission (the “Commission”) the proposed rule change as described in Items I, II, and III below, which Items have been prepared by the self-regulatory organization.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.

 I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change

-The Exchange proposes to adopt Rule 994NY, Broadcast Order Liquidity Delivery (“BOLD”) Mechanism.
+The Exchange proposes to amend the fees for NYSE MKT Integrated Feed to establish a multiple data feed fee.
 The proposed rule change is available on the Exchange's Web site at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.

 II.
 Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change